hmrc/vat-service-guide/source/documentation/set-up.html.md

 6. Client verifies their email address
 7. Agent agrees to terms of participation for self and client
 8. Agent waits 24 hours to see if client is approved to sign up

-In April 2018 we delivered the sign-up service that enables existing VAT businesses to move to the VAT (MTD) service.
-A business that  wants to use VAT (MTD) must sign up before first use, even if they have already signed up for MTD for income tax.
-Agents can sign up an existing client’s business.
-However, the creation of the agent account which is a one-off process must be completed to enable an agency to sign up their clients.

 We will develop supporting content that allows a business to identify whether they need to: